Hugh Possingham

-Hugh Phillip Possingham, FAA (born 21 July 1962), is the Queensland Chief Scientist and is best known for his work in conservation biology, applied ecology, and basic ecological theory including population ecology.
-He is also a Professor of Mathematics, Professor of Zoology and an ARC Laureate Fellow in the Department of Mathematics and the School of Biological Sciences at The University of Queensland.
+Hugh Phillip Possingham, FAA (born 21 July 1962), is the former Queensland Chief Scientist and is best known for his work in conservation biology, applied ecology, and basic ecological theory including population ecology.
+He is also a professor of mathematics, Professor of Zoology and an ARC Laureate Fellow in the Department of Mathematics and the School of the Environment at The University of Queensland.

 Career

 Possingham received his bachelor's degree with Honours in 1984, from the department of Applied Mathematics at the University of Adelaide.
 He completed his D.Phil. at Oxford University under Michael Bulmer in 1987, on a Rhodes Scholarship.
 His thesis focused on optimal foraging theory.